sufiyanmohd/practice/README.md

-# practice
-this is the practice
+this is my frist git respository autor rohit